AaltoSciComp/scicomp-docs/triton/tut/connecting.rst

    .. solution::

-      The node was last rebooted 18 days ago, and the load average seems pretty high (1 = "about one processor in use".
+      You should see something like this.
+From this example output we can tell that the node was last rebooted 18 days ago, and the load average seems pretty high (1 = "about one processor in use".
 There are 24 processors in 2023.
 Load of 1-5 would be normal).
 Someone is running things directly on the login node, which is not